 Combination 3: Full-height stone backsplash

-Coordinating colors and tones
+Coordinating colors and undertones

 Plan them together